avirahul007/AWS_WAFv2_Automation/README.md

 This module is based on [AWS WAF Security Automations](https://aws.amazon.com/cn/solutions/aws-waf-security-automations/) written in cloudformation.
 It is not so good for deploying cloudformation will take more than 15 min, and we use terraform writing our infrastructure.

-## What does this AWS Solution do?
+## How does this AWS WAF Automation Solution helps?

-AWS WAF is a web application firewall that enables customers to quickly create custom, application-specific rules that block common attack patterns that can affect application availability, compromise security, or consume excessive resources.
-AWS WAF can be completely administered via APIs which makes security automation easy, enabling rapid rule propagation and fast incident response.
+AWS WAF is a web application firewall that will enable us to quickly create custom, application-specific rules that block common attack patterns which can affect application availability, compromise security, or consume excessive resources.
+It will make WAF security automation easy, enabling rapid rule propagation and fast incident response.

-Configuring a web application firewall strategy can be challenging and burdensome to large and small organizations alike, especially for those who do not have dedicated security teams.
-To simplify this process, AWS offers a solution that uses AWS CloudFormation to automatically deploy a set of AWS WAF rules designed to filter common web-based attacks.
-Users can select from preconfigured protective features that define the rules included in an AWS WAF web access control list (web ACL), as depicted in the image to the right.
-Once the solution is deployed, AWS WAF will begin inspecting web requests to the user’s existing Amazon CloudFront distributions or Application Load Balancers, and block them when applicable.
+Note: AWS offers a solution that uses AWS CloudFormation Template to automatically deploy a set of AWS WAF rules designed to filter common web-based attacks.
+We can select from preconfigured protective features that define the rules included in an AWS WAF web access control list (web ACL).
+Once the solution is deployed, AWS WAF will begin inspecting web requests to the user’s existing Application Load Balancers, and block them when applicable.

-## AWS Solution overview
+## Solution overview

 The AWS WAF Security Automations solution provides fine-grained control over the requests attempting to access your web application.
 The diagram below presents the architecture you can build using the solution's implementation guide and accompanying AWS CloudFormation template.